simon-donike/Remote-Sensing-SRGAN/README.md

-# Remote Sensing SRGAN
+# Remote Sensing SRGAN - General Info
 This repository is a revised version of my [master's thesis](https://www.donike.net/m-sc-thesis-deep-super-resolution-of-sentinel-2-time-series/).
+#### Synopsis
+This is an SRGAN for both Single-Image and Multi-Image Super-Resolution of Remote Sensing imagery.
+This model performs SR only on the RGB bands.
+It has been trained on SPOT-6 and Sentinel-2 image pairs and time-series of the region of Brittany in France, which means generalization of the provided checkpoints to other regions can not be guaranteed.
+With more rigorous versioning, transfer learning and LR scheduling, this workflow surpasss the results obtained in the master's thesis.
 #### Performed updates copared to thesis version
-- implementation in pytorch Lightning, including versioning, logging, experiment tracking
+- proper implementation in Pytorch Lightning, including versioning, logging, experiment tracking
-- new dataloaders including stratification (by landcover), normalization
+- new dataloaders including stratification (by landcover), normalization, fusion warmup training
 #### ToDos
 - implement spatial matching (probably best via superglue algo or grid search)
-- implement MISR
 - implement proper validation procedure to determine metrics for different runs on real Sen2 data

-- potentially include NIR band in SR
+# Reproducability
+Steps to train your own version:
+- Install dependencies from requirements.txt.
+Be sure to adhere especially to the pytorch lightning version requirement, since the way of handling multiple optimizers has been removed in more recent versions.
+- Define your own dataset and dataloaders.
+You can either use CV datasets as presented in the utils/datasets.py files, or just create your own pytorch lightning datamodule.
+The datamodule should return a tuple of LR (batches,views if in MISR,bands,width,height) and HR (batches,bands,width,height).
+Don't return the LR 'views' if in SISR mode.
+Change the dataset_selector function to accept and return your datamodule.
+- Edit config.py with the parameters in your model, most importantly the image sizes, checkpoints, scheduler settings and dataset settings.
+- run main.py file to train, automatic logging is enabled.

+# Pretrained Weights
+Download the pretrained weights [here](https://drive.google.com/drive/folders/1RcU3EQnJ7O6fYf8Zr7kqN-KCnFhsTYCa?usp=sharing) and put them in the logs/curated_ckpts folder.
+Check the experiments below to chose the right pretrained checkpoint for your purpose.
+If SR is to be performed on different regions, I strongly recommend finetuning.

 # Experiment Results
 ## SISR